syncfusion-content/maui-docs/MAUI/NavigationDrawer/Events.md

 ## DrawerClosing Event

-The `DrawerClosing` event is triggered before the drawer pane is closing.
-You can restrict the drawer from closing, by canceling this event, by setting the `Cancel` property in the event argument to true.
-The event arguments are of type `CancelEventArgs` and expose the following property:
+The `DrawerClosing` event is triggered before the drawer pane closes.
+Restrict the drawer from closing by canceling this event by setting the `Cancel` property in the event argument to true.
+The event arguments are of type `CancelEventArgs`.
+Expose the following property:

  * `Cancel`: Drawer closing is based on this value.